Understanding & Overcoming Fear

 Another reason why people may have a fear of success, can be due to the conditioning (learning) which they received as a child.

-If for example, a child was given lots of attention and overly comforted by their parents when they failed at something, then eventually they may have learned to associated failure with a pleasant emotion.
+If, for example, a child was given lots of attention and comfort by their parents when they failed at something, then eventually they may have learned to associated failure with a pleasant emotion.

 So over time, failure, at the subconscious level, became seen as something desirable.
 Something that made that person feel good.
 As a result, they began to subconsciously sabotage their actions so that they could subconsciously enjoy another failure.

-It is actually quite common for people to reward themselves for failure, but by doing so, they reinforce they emotional pleasure which they associate with failing.
+It’s actually quite common for people to reward themselves for failure, but by doing so, they reinforce the emotional pleasure which they associate with failing.